Conway: A 'double standard' to ask about husband's anti-Trump tweets

 Shortly after Conway's interview on CNN aired, her husband retweeted a message from Maggie Haberman, the New York Times' chief White House correspondent, who has been a recent subject of the President's ire online.

 Haberman tweeted a photograph of some of the living presidents and their spouses gathered at first lady Barbara Bush's funeral on Saturday.
-Other than President Jimmy Carter and first lady Rosalynn Carter, who were absent because of Rosalynn's recovery from surgery, the only person missing was Trump.
+Other than President Jimmy Carter and first lady Rosalynn Carter, who were absent because of President Carter's overseas travel and Rosalynn's recovery from surgery, the only person missing was Trump.

 Haberman tweeted the image with the comment: "When you contrast this photo with a weekend-long tweetstorm from current @potus, it's striking."